merge-api/merge-sdk-kotlin/docs/ticketing/TicketsApi.md

-val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val includeRemoteFields : kotlin.Boolean = true // kotlin.Boolean | Whether to include all remote fields, including fields that Merge did not map to common models, in a normalized format. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified before this datetime. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
-val parentTicketId : kotlin.String = parentTicketId_example // kotlin.String | If provided, will only return sub tickets of the parent_ticket_id.
+val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val includeRemoteFields : kotlin.Boolean = true // kotlin.Boolean | Whether to include all remote fields, including fields that Merge did not map to common models, in a normalized format. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge after this date time will be returned. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge before this date time will be returned. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page. val parentTicketId : kotlin.String = parentTicketId_example // kotlin.String | If provided, will only return sub tickets of the parent_ticket_id.
-val priority : kotlin.String = priority_example // kotlin.String | If provided, will only return tickets of this priority.
+val priority : kotlin.String = priority_example // kotlin.String | If provided, will only return tickets of this priority.  * `URGENT` - URGENT * `HIGH` - HIGH * `NORMAL` - NORMAL * `LOW` - LOW
 val projectId : kotlin.String = projectId_example // kotlin.String | If provided, will only return tickets for this project.
 val remoteCreatedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return tickets created in the third party platform after this datetime. val remoteCreatedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return tickets created in the third party platform before this datetime.